darkmagic2/Fullstack-note-app/readme.md

 DB_USER=postgres
 DB_PASSWORD=your_password

 Update DB_PASSWORD with your PostgreSQL password.
+The run-linux.sh or run-windows.bat script will create this file with defaults if it’s missing.

 Install Dependencies: